 We will not store or process your data for any longer than necessary.

-In general we only retain your data for as long is necessary so that we can provide you the services you request, meet our legal obligations (such as rules on the retention of medical data) and defend claims made against us.
+In general we only retain your data for as long as is necessary so that we can provide you the services you request, meet our legal obligations (such as rules on the retention of medical data) and defend claims made against us.
 For more information about how long and/or how we decide how long to store your data, please contact us using the details set out below.

 How to contact Echo

-If have any questions or queries regarding your data and how we use it, please contact Echo, or its Data Protection Officer directly, using the details below.
+If you have any questions or queries regarding your data and how we use it, please contact Echo, or its Data Protection Officer directly, using the details below.

 Echo can be contacted in writing at Metabolic Healthcare Ltd, Unit 1 Westpoint Trading Estate, Alliance Road, Acton, W3 0RA, by email at email@example.com.